Schema Markup Example

 Published on

-The Most Expensive Number You're Not Tracking
+Customer Retention: The Most Expensive Number You're Not Tracking

-Most CEOs obsess over cost-per-lead while ignoring the metric that actually compounds.
+Most owners obsess over cost-per-lead while ignoring the metric that actually compounds.
 Acquiring a new customer costs 5 to 25 times more than keeping an existing one (Harvard Business Review).
 You are pouring water into a bucket with a hole in the bottom and asking the agency to turn the faucet up higher.
 The smart move isn't more water.
 It's a smaller hole.

-Why Retention Outruns Acquisition Every Time
+Why Does Retention Outrun Acquisition Every Time?

-Reichheld's core insight is that loyal customers don't just stay — they get more profitable the longer they stay.
+Reichheld's core insight is that loyal customers don't just stay.
+They get more profitable the longer they stay.
 They buy more, they refer others, they cost less to serve, and they're less price-sensitive.
 The profit from a customer in year five dwarfs the profit in year one.

 Stack that against the brutal acquisition math Alex Hormozi hammers in $100M Leads: your business grows on the spread between Lifetime Gross Profit (LTGP) and Cost to Acquire a Customer (CAC).
-Hormozi's rule of thumb is you want an LTGP:CAC ratio of at least 3:1 — and ideally far higher.
+Hormozi's rule of thumb is you want an LTGP:CAC ratio of at least 3:1, and ideally far higher.
 Notice both levers live on the retention side: the longer a customer stays, the bigger LTGP gets, and the more you can afford to outspend every competitor to win the next one.
 Retention is what lets you dominate acquisition.

 The Bucket Theory, Named

 Marketing legend Jay Abraham frames every business with three growth levers: get more customers, increase average transaction value, and increase purchase frequency.
 Two of those three are retention plays.
 Yet most owners spend 90% of their energy and budget on lever one.
+Picture a Knoxville HVAC company that wins a homeowner with a $59 tune-up and never calls again; the maintenance plan, the system replacement, the three neighbor referrals all leak straight out the bottom of the bucket.

 The reason is psychological, not logical.
 New customers feel like winning.
-A retained customer feels like nothing happened — which is exactly the point.
+A retained customer feels like nothing happened, which is exactly the point.
 Dan Martell, in Buy Back Your Time, would call an unmanaged churn rate a silent tax on your time and capital: you're working harder every month just to stand still, refilling a bucket instead of building a reservoir.

 The Three Leaks Killing Your Bucket